 Regular monitoring of progress

 Strabismus and amblyopia are not just aesthetic problems, but directly affect brain and vision development.
-The earlier the diagnosis, the greater the chances of recovery.
-Delaying treatment can lead to permanent vision loss in one eye, even if the eyes are subsequently aligned.
+The earlier the diagnosis is made, the higher the chances of recovery.
+Delaying treatment can lead to permanent vision loss in one eye, even if the eyes are later aligned.

-*This article is for informational purposes only and does not replace medical advice.
-For personalized recommendations, consult a specialist.
+*This article is for informational purposes only and does not replace medical consultation.
+For personalized recommendations, consult specialists.